 Perhaps the most shocking thing about how Steve Irwin died was the fact that stingrays are naturally calm creatures that usually swim away when they get scared.

 So why did this stingray go after him?
 What happened to Steve Irwin on the day that he died?
 And how did a man known for wrangling crocodiles and snakes get killed by such a docile creature?

-Born on February 22, 1962, in Upper Fern Tree Gully, Victoria, Australia, Steve Irwin almost seemed destined to work with wildlife.
+Born on February 22, 1962, in Upper Fern Tree Gully, Australia, Stephen Robert Irwin almost seemed destined to work with wildlife.
 After all, his mom and dad were both noted animal enthusiasts.
 By 1970, the family had relocated to Queensland, where Irwin’s parents founded Beerwah Reptile and Fauna Park — now known as Australia Zoo.

 Steve Irwin grew up around animals, and he always seemed to have a sixth sense when it came to wild creatures.
 In fact, he caught his first venomous snake when he was just 6 years old.